tolauwae/phd-thesis/src/latch/latch.typ

 Actions may be asynchronous and therefore return promises.
 A promise is the standard mechanism for managing asynchronicity in JavaScript and TypeScript @parker15:javascript @madsen17:model.
 If the action is expected to return a response, the promise should contain the output.
-For #latch to run checks over this output, it needs to be of the *Assertable* type.
+For #latch to run checks over this output, it needs to be of the _Assertable_ type.
-#latch provides a function that can turn any object into an *Assertable* object.
+#latch provides a function that can turn any object into an _Assertable_ object.

 #snippet("lst.syntax.action",
     columns: 1,
     [#latch actions allow developers to execute arbitrary code in a test step.
-Output of such actions can be checked for correctness with the `Assertable<T>` interface.], (```ts type Assertable<T extends Object | void> = {[index: string]: any};
+Output of such actions can be checked for correctness with the $mono("Assertable<T>")$ interface.], (```ts type Assertable<T extends Object | void> = {[index: string]: any};